-Family Section
+Family Bar

 The next section outlines the individual's family or families.
-The Family Section lists each family member's name, age and Person Profile page link, along with an address and editing link for each family.
+The Family Bar lists each family member's name, age and Person Profile page link, along with an address and editing link for each family.

-The address section of the family area has a couple of interesting features.
-Clicking on the to the left of the address will bring up an interactive map.
-Also, when you roll over the address a will appear to the right.
+The address section of the family bar has a couple of interesting features.
+Clicking on the • to the left of the address will bring up an interactive map.
+Also, when you rollover the address a • will appear to the right.
 This icon will standardize and geocode the address when clicked.
-Lastly, you can click the icon to edit the address and its configuration.

 In Rock, an individual can be in more than one family.
-In these cases, both families will be shown in the family section.
-Behind the scenes one family is classified as the Primary Family, but for the most part each family is treated as an equal.
+In these cases, both families will show in the family bar.
+There is no primary family.
+Each family is treated as an equal.